info-201a-sp20/final-project-AF5/README.md

   Because we are we are currently living this pandemic, we are wondering how it affects different communities across the country (lifestyle, habits, jobs).

   ### What other examples of data driven project have you found related to this domain (share at least 3) (idk what to write for this one)
+  - How many confirm cases/deaths each country/state has reported?
+  - How are countries responding to the pandemic?
+  -
   ### What data-driven questions do you hope to answer about this domain (share at least 3)?
   - How often do people go to public places?
   - How often do people exercise?